 only a limited section of both the reserve and the park is open to visitors.
 Ranthambhore is noted for its tiger and leopard populations, although you still have only a 30% to 40% chance of seeing a large cat on any given expedition.
 The best time to see tigers is right before the monsoon, in summer, when the tigers emerge to drink at small water holes—when it's dry and the water table is low, the tigers are forced out of hiding to quench their thirst.
-What you will definitely see are numerous peacocks, sambar (large Asian deer), chital (spotted axis deer), chinkara (gazelles), wild pigs, jackals, crocodiles, and often sloth bears.
+What you will definitely see are numerous peacocks, sambar (large Asian deer), chital (spotted deer), chinkara (gazelles), nilgai (blue bull or Asian antelope), wild boar, jackals, crocodiles, and often sloth bears.

-The park is run by the Indian government, and the rules are inflexible: you can only enter the park in an official government jeep, and the jeeps keep strict hours, daily from 6:30 am to 9:30 am and 3:30 pm to 6:30 pm. (the timings may vary by 30 minutes during summer and winter months when the park opens later in the morning) Book a jeep in advance, or save yourself the hassle and book through your hotel (it's worth the service charge).
-You can also explore the surrounding region: the 10th-century Ranthambhore Fort, perched on a nearby hill, is one of Rajasthan's more spectacular military strongholds.
-Dastkar, a craft-and-textile shop on the Ranthambhore Road, is run by a non-government organization.
+The park is run by the Indian government, and the rules are happily inflexible: you can only enter the park in an official government jeep, and the jeeps keep strict hours, daily from 6:30 am to 9:30 am and 3 pm to 6 pm. (the timings may vary by 30 minutes during summer and winter months when the park opens later in the morning).
+Book a jeep in advance, or online (90 days before), or save yourself the hassle and book through your hotel (it's worth the service charge).
+Government regulations state that visitors must keep minimum distance of 20 meters from all wildlife (50 meters if you're in a vehicle) and that vehicles may only remain at a sighting point for up to 15 minutes.